liyinnbw/DesignPatterns/README.md

 # Design Patterns
-Notes on design patterns for future reference
+* Notes on design patterns for future reference.
+* Note that there are people criticising design patterns as a work-around to hide the defects of the language.

 # Creational
 ## Abstract factory
 ## Builder
 ## Factory method
 ## Prototype
-## Singleton
+## Singleton (one of the authors wanted to remove this pattern)
 Gist:
 * Static class to get one and only one instance.
+* Only the static class can instantiate and destruct of the instance.
 <img src="https://upload.wikimedia.org/wikipedia/commons/f/fb/Singleton_UML_class_diagram.svg" alt="UML Illustration" width="400">

 Use cases: